 To take this rich chocolate ice cream to the next level, all you need is one-eighth teaspoon of pure peppermint extract.
 It adds a modest mint flavor that pairs perfectly with the chocolate.
 I promise it’s not overpowering, and in NO way will you think you’re eating a toothpaste-laden dessert.
 Blegh.

-Up there in my kitchen impulse buy hall of fame is this ice cream maker, the bowl of which nearly always stays in my freezer.
+Up there in my kitchen impulse buy hall of fame is an ice cream maker, the bowl of which nearly always stays in my freezer.
 Ready to roll, baby!
 It actually took up prime real estate in our car versus being shipped in our pod container when we moved across the country, so you know it holds a special place in my heart.
 And I mean, if it can whip up dreamy desserts like this one-two-three, why wouldn’t it? 🙂

 This ice cream has officially become our year-round frozen dessert of choice, no matter if we’re on the couch bundled in our winter gear to eat it!